-The underwriters initially propose to offer part of the ADSs directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$ per ADS under the initial public offering price.
+The underwriters initially propose to offer part of the ADSs directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$0.777 per ADS under the initial public offering price.
 After the initial offering of the ADSs, the offering price and other selling terms may from time to time be varied by the representatives.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an additional ADSs at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
-The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the offering of the ADSs offered by this prospectus.
-To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed next to the names of all underwriters in the preceding table.
+The selling shareholders have granted to the representatives an option, exercisable for 30 days from the date of this prospectus, to purchase up to an additional 1,170,000 ADSs at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+The representatives may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the ADSs offered by this prospectus.
+To the extent the option is exercised, each representative will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs as the number listed next to the representative's name in the preceding table bears to the total number of ADSs listed next to the names of the representatives in the preceding table.

 The following table shows the per ADS and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional ADSs.
+These amounts are shown assuming both no exercise and full exercise of the representatives' option to purchase up to an additional 1,170,000 ADSs.